cstechfoodie/ReliableUDP-Impementation/README.md

 1. This targets for assignment3, which requires a selective repeat reliable udp.
 2. client and server code are the same as assignment1 and 2, the only difference is we need to use our reliableUDP to send and receive data instead of using the originals.
 3. There is a router that is responsible for mimic an environment of droping packets and delaying packets.
 Be sure to take that code from course website.
-4. Even though I try to make the code simple and adhere to OO principle.
-But I don't think it is good enough.
+4. Even though I try to make the code simple and adhere to OO principle, I don't think it is good enough.
 Many aspects could be improved, such code modularity and usage of threads.

 ## Authors